 Meet Dr. Bradford W. Lee

 A Native of Hawaii, Dr. Lee graduated from Iolani School as Valedictorian and Class President and was a United States Presidential Scholar from Hawaii.
 An accomplished musician and artist, he served as Principal Cellist with the Hawaii Youth Symphony and was a guest soloist with the Honolulu Symphony, Hawaii Youth Symphony, and Iolani Concert Orchestra.
 Dr. Lee went on to attend Harvard University where he graduated magna cum laude and Phi Beta Kappa.
 The recipient of Harvard’s Frank Knox Memorial Fellowship, he pursued a master’s degree in health policy, planning, and financing at the London School of Economics, where he graduated with high honors and was awarded the Brian Abel Smith Prize.

-He attended Stanford University for medical school, completed his ophthalmology residency at Bascom Palmer Eye Institute, and went on to complete a 2-year oculoplastics fellowship with renowned surgeons Dr. Don Kikkawa and Dr. Bobby Korn at University of California San Diego’s Shiley Eye Institute.
+He received his medical degree from Stanford University School of Medicine, completed his ophthalmology residency at Bascom Palmer Eye Institute, and went on to complete a 2-year oculoplastics fellowship with renowned surgeons Dr. Don Kikkawa and Dr. Bobby Korn at University of California San Diego’s Shiley Eye Institute.
 During fellowship, he had the opportunity to work with some of the finest facial plastic surgeons and cosmetic dermatologists throughout Southern California and across the country.
 He was a two-time recipient of the Outstanding Teaching Award at UCSD, received the 2016 Marvin L. Quickert Prize from ASOPRS for outstanding research on thyroid eye disease, and was a 2020 recipient of the Achievement Award from the American Academy of Ophthalmology.
 He has served on the program committee for the American Academy of Ophthalmology and ASOPRS meetings.